ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

   {
     runtime: "tfjs", // "tfjs" or "mediapipe"
     modelType: "general", // "general" or "landscape"
-    maskType: "background", // "background", "body", or "parts" (used to change the type of segmentation mask output)
+    maskType: "background", // "background", "person", or "parts" (used to change the type of segmentation mask output)
     flipped: false,
   }
   ```